HCMID/HCMID.github.io/index.md

 ---

-## Special events

--  We're hosting another hackathon!
-[Information and link to on-line registration now available](ms-hackathon-2019).
+# Coming soon!

+- Announcement of fall Open House will appear here soon
+- Any Holy Cross student welcome -- no background requirements
+- Many returning projects in Latin and Greek, or start your own team

 ## Regular meetings

+Regular meeting times resume in September.
+Check here for details soon!

-Regular meeting times during the academic year:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.
+During the academic year, our teams gather on Fridays, 2:00-5:00, in classrooms and lab space up and down the fourth floor of Fenwick Hall.

-## Ongoing projects (AY 2018-19) ##
+## Some ongoing projects (AY 2019-2020)

-Returning projects:

 -   The Homer Multitext project:   work on three new manuscripts, while revising our first edition of the Venetus A manuscript.